owncloud-archive/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

 There is no way to do so via the ownCloud UI.
 But, the most direct way to do so, is by opening three console tabs and in each one run ``php cron.php``.
-Each of these processes would acquire their own list of jobs to process without overlap any other.
+Each of these processes would acquire their own list of jobs to process without overlapping any other.

 ..
 Links